 As doppelganger and typosquatting attacks rely entirely human error, it’s very hard to come up with a definite solution to combat them.
 However, there are many things your business can do to reduce the chances.

-- Staff awareness and training – With the GDPR coming into play, data breaches will soon carry a high penalty.
+- Staff awareness and training – With the GDPR now in play, data breaches now carry a high penalty.
 Make all staff aware of typosquatting email attacks so they know to look at the sender’s details before responding.

 - Be extra vigilant – Look in your sent box regularly and check who you’ve sent emails too.
 Especially emails you need to manually type such as those not in your current address book.
 If you receive a typosquatting email, please alert the real company it’s in relation to so they are made aware.

 - Use endpoint protection for devices – Ensure that all employees have an industry standard security protection put in place.
 Intercept X by Sophos is a fantastic way to protect your devices from malware and other security threats but cannot fully protect against Doppelganger Domains.
 If you are a well-known brand, purchase other close variants of your domain name to prevent these being brought by criminals.

 - Back up – Ensure your business has robust back up and disaster recovery plan in place in the event of an attack.